OjasManchanda/First-Project/README.md

 # First-Project

-This is my First Project
+This is my First Git Repository.
 Author: Ojas Manchanda